-msg\$ When the command is used with no arguments, or with a string argument, the script stops as though the Esc key had been pressed and enters the debugger.
+- msg\$ When the command is used with no arguments, or with a string argument, the script stops as though the Esc key had been pressed and enters the debugger.
 If the debugging toolbar was hidden, it becomes visible.
-If the msg\$ string is present, the string is displayed in the bar at the top of the script window.

-Esc% When the command is used with an integer argument, it enables and disables the ability of the user to break out of a running script.
+If the msg\$ string is present, the string is displayed in the bar at the top of the script window. - Esc% When the command is used with an integer argument, it enables and disables the ability of the user to break out of a running script.
 If Esc% is 0, the user cannot break out of a script into the debugger with the Esc key and must wait for it to finish.
 If Esc% is 1, the user can break out.
-Spike2 enables the Esc key each time a script starts, so make this the very first instruction of your script if you want to be certain that the user cannot break out. ommand was included for use in situations such as student use, where it is ant that the user cannot break out of a script by accident.
-It is advisable to test your important that the user cannot break out of a script by accident.
+Spike2 enables the Esc key each time a script starts, so make this the very first instruction of your script if you want to be certain that the user cannot break out.

+This command was included for use in situations such as student use, where it is important that the user cannot break out of a script by accident.
 It is advisable to test your script carefully before using this option.
 Once set, you cannot stop a looping script except by forcing a fatal error.
 Make sure you save your script before setting this option.